pine-vm/pine/guide/csharp-coding-guidelines.md

 ### Spacing between Statements

-If a statement spans multiple lines, it must be separated from previous and following statements by an empty line.
+If a statement spans multiple lines, it must be separated from previous and following statements by at least one empty line.
-If a statement spans multiple lines, it must be separated from following comments by an empty line.
+If a statement spans multiple lines, it must be separated from following comments by at least one empty line.

 ### Spacing between Declarations

-Type declarations, method declarations and member declarations must be separated by two empty lines.
+Type declarations, method declarations and member declarations must be separated by at least two empty lines.

 ### Conditional Expression